 Anna is a Nursery Practitioner/ Artist/ Hospitality worker.
 She grew up in Lisbon, before moving to Bristol to start a new adventure.
 We had the pleasure of chatting to Anna about the importance of making time for self-care, her passion for sustainable art, and why she’s glad she ditched the 9-5.

 So Anna, tell us a bit about your background, and what you do?

 I’ve had a lot of experience in customer experience, but I’m currently working as a nursery practitioner, as bank staff and in hospitality.
-I’m also an artist, and work in local shops and jewelry stands.
-I work in the mornings as a nursery practitioner, and spend the afternoons trying to develop my skills in other areas.
+I’m also an artist and work in local shops and jewellery stands.
+I work in the mornings as a nursery practitioner and spend the afternoons trying to develop my skills in other areas.